Ruby Dhalla

 Ruby Dhalla (born February 18, 1974) is a Canadian businesswoman and politician.
 She served as the Member of Parliament for Brampton—Springdale in the House of Commons of Canada from 2004 to 2011 as a member of the Liberal Party.
 Dhalla and British Columbia Conservative MP Nina Grewal were the first Sikh women to serve in the House of Commons of Canada.

 She was defeated by Conservative Parm Gill in the 2011 federal election.
-On January 22, 2025, she announced her candidacy in the 2025 Liberal Party of Canada leadership election.
-Dhalla was disqualified on February 21, 2025.
-Ruby Dhalla was removed from Liberal leadership race after being accused of violating the Canada Elections Act, as well as "other election finance matters, non-disclosure of material facts and inaccurate financial reporting” including failing to disclose the involvement of a non-Canadian citizen in her campaign which could amount to foreign interference during an election.
+On January 22, 2025, Dhalla announced her candidacy in the 2025 Liberal Party of Canada leadership election.
+Dhalla was disqualified on February 21, 2025, after being accused of violating the Canada Elections Act, as well as "other election finance matters, non-disclosure of material facts and inaccurate financial reporting” including failing to disclose the involvement of a non-Canadian citizen in her campaign which could amount to foreign interference during an election.

 Early life

 Dhalla was born in Winnipeg, Manitoba.
 She first attracted international attention in 1984, when she was ten years old and living in Winnipeg's north end.
 After Indian soldiers took part in military action at the Golden Temple in Amritsar, Dhalla wrote a letter to Indira Gandhi, then Prime Minister of India, advocating for peace and justice.

 Dhalla attended McMaster University for her first year of university on a full scholarship.
 She then resumed studies at the University of Winnipeg and received a Bachelor of Science degree in biochemistry, with a minor in political science, in 1995.
 She instead moved to Toronto in the same year, and graduated as a Doctor of Chiropractic from the Canadian Memorial Chiropractic College in 1999.
 Upon graduating she started a chain of private multidisciplinary healthcare clinics in the Greater Toronto Area.

 Dhalla has also pursued a career in acting, working in India for six months and playing a role in Kyon?
 Kis Liye?
 (Why? and for Whom?), a Bollywood-inspired Hindi-language film shot in Hamilton, Ontario.